solithcy/jones_diary/README.md

 Username: default
 Password: password
 ```
-Registration will be available Soon:tm:
+Registration will be available Soon™